SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Design requirements

-We assert that a descriptive language which we name TBML is needed to provide a pathway from blockchain technologies, most prominently Ethereum, to allowing blockchain to perform the two major functions: "Frictionless Market" and "Integrate the web".
+We assert that a descriptive language (TBML) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".

 TBML stands for Token Behaviour Markup Language and is our framework for defining such a context for dapps to integrate on their own and with other dapps.

-If Javascritp can be thought of as a solution technology to allow us to achieve interactive web, TBML can be similiarly thought of as a solution technology to allow blockchain to achieve "Frictionless Market" and "Integrate the Web".

-Unlike most blockchain technology paper, the authors of this paper choose to demonstrate the design by the order of requirements to solution.
-This is because TBML is a solution layer technology, unlike Ethereum or Plasma which serves a base layer.
-It's not feasible to demonstrate the works of TBML or evaluate a design decision without using use-cases as examples.
+Unlike most whitepapers in the space, we choose to demonstrate the design by order of requirements to make a solution; this is because TBML is a solution layer rather than Ethereum or Plasma which serves as a base layer.
+It's not feasible to demonstrate the works of TBML or evaluate a design decision without showing use-cases as examples.

-The solution will be demonstrated in the following chatpers.

 ## address "Frictionless Market" capacity